 English 11 (01003) This course includes an analysis of selected works of American literature through a survey of the major literary periods and authors.
 A major focus of this course is the evaluation and application of literary terms.
 Instruction reinforces mastery of the rules of mechanics, usage, and elements of sentence structure in order to increase effectiveness in speaking and writing.
 Refining research skills and incorporating a variety of writing assignments are essential components of this course.
 The skills that are tested on the SOLs are emphasized in the course.
-Students will take both the Standards of Learning English/Writing End-of-Course required for graduation.
-Prerequisite: English 10 Credit: 1 standard credit
+Students will take both the Standards of Learning English/Writing End-of-Course

-Exam and the Standards of Learning Reading End-of-Course Exam to earn both verified credits in English
+Exam and the Standards of Learning Reading End-of-Course Exam to earn both verified credits in English required for graduation.